Blog

 This is the work I offer: for kids, families, and the systems that hold them

-In my workshops and sessions for kids, families, and educators, we create space for:
+In our workshops and sessions for kids, families, and educators, we create space for:

 ✨ Creative exploration that rewires perfectionism